 - Could there be any undesirable consequences?

-Once you have carefully shaped and crafted your research question it is then time to investigate the methods you intend to adopt to answer the question.
+Once you have carefully shaped and crafted your research question, it is time to look into the methods you’d like to adopt to answer the question.
 You must always select your question first and then decide on your research methods, not the other way around.